Nuxalk Nation

 The Nuxalk Nation is the band government of the Nuxalk people of Bella Coola, British Columbia.
 It is a member of the Wuikinuxv-Kitasoo-Nuxalk Tribal Council, and until March 2008 was a member of the Unrepresented Nations and Peoples Organization.

 Etymology

-"Nuxalk" is singular; "Nuxalkmc" is plural.
+Nuxalkmc is formed from Nuxalk "Bella Coola Valley" and -mc "population, inhabitant, native".

 Community

 Q'umk'uts', a Nuxalk community that is located at the confluence of the Bella Coola River and the Pacific Ocean is currently home to the majority of the Nuxalk population, is located in the Bella Coola Valley, in British Columbia.
 It is on the Nation's primary reserve (which is much smaller than the Nation's traditional territory), adjacent to the Bella Coola "townsite", the Central business district for the Valley.
 Nuxalk Hall is a community center, where potlatches and social events are held.
 The Nuxalk Basketball Association hosts games in the hall.

 The Nuxalkmc were wrongfully categorized as Coast Salish.
 Today the Nuxalkmc are classified under their own distinct category.